Exploring a Multimodal Chatbot as a Facilitator in Therapeutic Art Activity: Future Work

 \section{Future Work}

 By combining real-time visual analysis with a supportive conversation, our system demonstrate the potential of AI to function as a low-barrier entry point for therapeutic art activity.
-At the same time, our expert evaluation highlighted several areas of improvement.
-Going forward, we will focus on refining the chatbot's conversation flow to balance the depth and width of interaction, integrating interactive visual features that allow the AI to move beyond text and directly communicate with the user on canvas.
-Last but not the least, we will develop a risk management module that monitors for signs of distress, ensuring a safe and responsible wellbeing support.
+At the same time, our expert evaluation warned several areas of improvement.
+Going forward, we will focus on refining the chatbot's conversation flow to balance the depth and width of the interaction, integrating visual interaction features that allow the AI to move beyond text and directly communicate with the user on canvas.
+We will develop a risk management module that monitors for signs of distress, ensuring a safe and responsible wellbeing support.
+Prior to real-world user studies, these additions will need to be validated by more expert therapists with diverse training backgrounds and practicing experiences.

+Looking ahead, our research will transition from this initial expert validation to a multi-phased user studies.
+We will begin with controlled lab studies to ensure the safety and usability of the system, and then proceed with longitudinal field studies to observe how this the system integrates into people' daily lives.
+By gathering granular interaction patterns over time, we aim to understand how these multimodal interactions facilitated by AI shape users' day-to-day emotional expression and self-reflection processes.
+Throughout the study, we will employ a proactive monitoring framework to identify and mitigate potentially triggering content, ensuring participant safety remains paramount.
+To provide a comprehensive evaluation, we will triangulate this qualitative interaction data with quantitative measures~\cite{betts2006art, saunders2000evaluating}, allowing us to measure the system's long-term efficacy in fostering psychological resilience.

+\begin{acks} We thank our participants for their time and interests.
+This project was supported by the Innovation and Technology Fund (ITF) of the Innovation and Technology Commission (ITC) of the Hong Kong Special Administrative Region (HKSAR) Government (\# ITS/269/24FP) and City University of Hong Kong (\# 7020106). \end{acks}